-- The current geographic BSE-risk (GBR) level is III, i.e. BSE is confirmed at a lower level. - On 28 February 2000 one case of BSE was diagnosed.
-This case was detected by a passive surveillance system that is not able to identify all cases.
+The current geographical BSE-risk (GBR) class is III i.e. BSE is confirmed in domestic cattle at a lower level.

+■ The observed incidence of clinical cases over the last 12 months (March 1999 to January 2000) was 29.5 per 1 Million adult cattle.
+This figure is generated by an essentially passive surveillance system that is not able to identify all clinical BSE-cases.